Skip to main content

 A third party is any entity your organization works and interacts with.
 Third parties include vendors, suppliers, partners, manufacturers, subcontractors, service providers, distributors, and resellers.

-A third party could be an IT company providing you with the necessary software; an outsourced logistics firm transporting your goods; a third-party accountant helping you manage finances; and many more.
-With such variety among third-party entities, you can never be sure which ones could jeopardize your organization’s cybersecurity.
+A third party could be an IT company providing you with the necessary software, an outsourced logistics firm transporting your goods, a third-party accountant helping you manage finances, etc. With such variety among third-party entities, you can never be sure which ones could jeopardize your organization’s cybersecurity.

-As third-party vendors often have access to your sensitive data or systems, cybersecurity incidents on their side can result in data breaches in your own organization.
+Third-party vendors often have access to your sensitive data or systems, so cybersecurity incidents on their side can potentially impact your operations and put your data at risk.

 Third-party-related attacks are on the rise